 Your LSAT score is a crucial factor in determining where you go to law school—or if you go at all.
 Law school admission committees look at your LSAT score to determine if you have the skills required for success in law school.
 It helps admissions officers compare your record with those of students from other schools.

 Most law schools use an “index formula” — a weighting of your LSAT score and undergraduate cumulative GPA to determine your application’s objective strength.
 Almost universally, the LSAT score has a greater weight than your undergraduate GPA, accounting for more than 50% of the admissions decision.

-Keep in mind that while Law School Admissions officers often rank LSAT as the number one factor in law school admissions, your LSAT score does not stand alone.
-Whether or not you are admitted to law school depends on like GPA, recommendations and personal statement.
+So while Law School Admissions officers often rank LSAT as the number one factor in law school admissions, your LSAT score does not stand alone.
+Whether or not you are admitted to law school depends on other factors, too, such as GPA, recommendations and personal statement.
 In addition to focusing on getting the best LSAT score possible, you should also work on obtaining the best GPA possible, writing a spectacular personal statement, flattering professors and professionals into writing outstanding letters of recommendation, and rounding out your resume.